malikrajat/rm-image-slider/README.md

         image: 'assets/img/slider/1.jpg',
         thumbImage: 'assets/img/slider/1_min.jpeg',
         alt: 'alt of image',
-        title: 'title of image'
+        title: 'title of image',
+        index: 1
     }, {
         image: '.../iOe/xHHf4nf8AE75h3j1x64ZmZ//Z==', // Support base64 image
         thumbImage: '.../iOe/xHHf4nf8AE75h3j1x64ZmZ//Z==', // Support base64 image
         title: 'Image title', //Optional: You can use this key if want to show image with title
         alt: 'Image alt', //Optional: You can use this key if want to show image with alt
-        order: 1 //Optional: if you pass this key then slider images will be arrange according @input: slideOrderType }
+        order: 1, //Optional: if you pass this key then slider images will be arrange according @input: slideOrderType
+        index: 2
+    }
 ];
 ```